kevinboone/p53-fan/README.md

 it doesn't matter how fast a laptop's fans spin, they aren't going to cool an external drive.

-Linux installations don't usually load `drivetemp` by default.
-It can be a little problematic.
+Linux installations don't usually load `drivetemp` by default, as it can be a little problematic.
 A particular problem is that some drives get woken from a sleep state when their temperature is read.
 This isn't a problem for `drivetemp` in particular: it happens with other software, too.
 However,